erizov/Professor/semester_9/lecture_59_distributed_systems_advanced/vector_clocks/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Vector Clocks is the best solution for all problems" ✓ **CORRECT**: Vector Clocks has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Vector Clocks is the best solution for all problems" ✓ **CORRECT**: Vector Clocks has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Vector Clocks is too complex to understand" ✓ **CORRECT**: Vector Clocks can be understood by breaking it down into smaller steps